apache/flink/docs/dev/table/ddl.md

   [WITH (key1=val1, key2=val2, ...)]
 {% endhighlight %}

 Create a table with the given table properties.
-If a table with the same name already exists in the database, an exception is thrown except that *IF NOT EXIST* is declared.
+If a table with the same name already exists in the database, an exception is thrown.

-**OR REPLACE**

-If a table with the same name already exists in the database, replace it if this is declared. **Notes:** The OR REPLACE option is always false now.

 **PARTITIONED BY**